oppermax/FHEM-iOS-ALARM/README.md

   1. In /opt/fhem create a file called fhem_wakeup.py or copy the file from here
   2. Configure the file to match your requirements (hostname, user, pw, location of alarm.txt, lights to control)
-  3. If you want to receive status updates via telegram, add the name of your bot
+  3. If you want to receive status updates via telegram, add the name of your bot.
+If you are not using a telegram bot, leave botname = "NAME"

   The shortcut will write the alarm time without changing the date.
 Therefore, the fhem_wakeup.py will add a day if the alarm   time is before the current time.